-Formed in March 2009, Stephanie initially started this site as a hobby, but it quickly became one of the most popular golf blogs, and less than a year later she was immersed in the media world, which led to an increasing number of opportunities.
+Formed in March 2009, Stephanie initially started her website, “Wei Under Par,” as a hobby, but it quickly became one of the most popular golf blogs, and less than a year later she became immersed in the golf media, which led to an increasing number of opportunities.
 In 2013, WUP is now one of the leading golf blogs/websites in the industry.

-In college she was a member of the Yale Women’s Golf Team, where she was captain her junior year, and enjoyed an accomplished career, including a win at the 2002 Dartmouth Invitational.
-She was named to the Academic All-Ivy Team in 2003 and 2004, and a National Academic All-American in 2003.
+In college she was a member of the Yale Women’s Golf Team, where she served as captain her junior year, and enjoyed an accomplished career, including a win at the 2002 Dartmouth Invitational.
+She was named to the Academic All-Ivy Team in 2003 and 2004, and she was also a National Academic All-American in 2003.
 For her solid play, she received All-Ivy League honors in 2002, 2003 and 2004.
 She was also selected by the NCAA to represent Yale at the 2003 NCAA National Leadership Conference.

 As a junior golfer, Stephanie was nationally ranked in the top 100.
 She was a three-time Washington State Class A High School Girls’ Champion.
 She was named to the 2000 American Junior Golf Association (AJGA) HP Scholastic All-American Team.
 In 2013 she was inducted into The Overlake School Athletics Hall of Fame.

 After graduating from Yale in 2005 with a Bachelor of Arts in History (with distinction), Stephanie moved to New York City, where she still resides.
 She worked in law, finance, event planning and fashion before pursuing her first passion — golf — and fusing it with with her entrepreneurial interests.